LiquidGalaxyLAB/FPVT/README.md

 ## Future Work
 The future work that can be done to further develop the project includes:
-Integrating the app with IP security camera by inputting the IP of the camera in the RTSP media server docker container Accommodating more cameras and automating the annotation of parking spaces, as it was done manually due to time constraints.
+- Integrating the app with IP security camera by inputting the IP of the camera in the RTSP media server docker container
+- Accommodating more cameras and automating the annotation of parking spaces, as it was done manually due to time constraints.
-Additional functionalities for the app:
+- Additional functionalities for the app:
-Implement Google sign-in in mobile application
+	- Implement Google sign-in in mobile application
-Have the backend server up and run it using Google Kubernetes Engine/Cloud run The application was tested by uploading the Docker Image to Google cloud console and running it using cloud run with PORT 5000, memory 2gb, 2 CPUs.
+	- Have the backend server up and run it using Google Kubernetes Engine/Cloud run The application was tested by uploading the Docker Image to Google cloud console and running it using cloud run with PORT 5000, memory 2gb, 2 CPUs.

+## Implementation steps:
-In order to implement the project in another parking lot, one needs to follow these steps:
+To implement the project in another parking lot, one needs to follow these steps:
+1. Get the IP of the CCTV camera generate a stream, and run the video.py file to save snapshots
+2. Annotate the parking lots using a video downloaded from the stream, and annotating the parking spaces on google earth to generate a KML file with all parking lots (Full_parking.kml)
+3. Run the main docker container to launch the server
+4. Install and run the apps.

 ## Licensing
 - Copyright (c) 2020 Charanya Chandrasekaran